SSXModding/SSXTools/README.md

 - SSX Tricky (2001)
 - SSX 3 (2003)

-## Credits

-- eldrinn for making SSX3Converter

-## Building EAGLe
+## Building SSXTools

 You need to clone the repository with the --recursive flag.

-For building the EAGLe UI, you need to install Qt 5.
+For building the GUI, you need to install Qt 5.

 ```
 mkdir build
 cd build
 cmake .. <your options here, install to a prefix on Windows>
 make -j3
-(for UI on Windows/selfcontained build) make install
+(for GUI on Windows/selfcontained build) make install
 ```

 On Windows you can also use Visual Studio's CMake tools.